userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/gcp-associate/compute-engine.md

 #### Important nat things to remember.

-VM's are created underProjects
+VMs are created underProjects

-Machine types and avability differ from region to region
+Machine types and availability differ from region to region

 You can only change a machine type after the instance has stopped